Butternut SquashShelf Life, Storage, and Spoilage Guide

 Pantry

-Store whole, uncut butternut squash in a cool, dry, dark place (50-55°F/10-13°C) away from direct sunlight and heat sources.
-Do not store in the refrigerator as it can shorten shelf life.
+Store whole, uncut butternut squash in a cool, dark, dry place (50-55°F / 10-13°C) away from direct sunlight and heat.
+Do not refrigerate whole squash before cutting.

 Refrigerator

-Store cut, raw butternut squash in an airtight container or sealed plastic bag.
-Cooked butternut squash should be stored in a shallow, airtight container to cool quickly and maintain quality.
+Store cut, raw butternut squash in an airtight container or plastic bag.
+Store cooked butternut squash in a shallow, airtight container.

 Freezer